zacwong2151/tp/docs/DeveloperGuide.md

 includes the index.
 The index will then be checked if it is valid by parsing it from String to an integer.

 Step 2.
 If the index is valid, a new `EditEventDescriptor` object will be created.
-The fields of the `EditEventDescriptor` object will be assigned by the details from user input after they are validated and then passed to a `EventEditCommand` object.
+The fields of the `EditEventDescriptor` object will be filled with the details from user input after they are validated and then passed to a `EventEditCommand` object.
 During the execution of `EventEditCommand`, the application will find for the event in `EventStorage` in the `ModelManager` and replace it with a new `Event` with the details from `EditEventDescriptor`.
 If the field of the event is not updated, the previous detail will be used.